Syzygies/concepts-artboards/README.md

 Concepts supports an infinite canvas.
 Indeed, an infinite canvas is the idiomatic way to use Concepts.
 It has no mechanism for exporting multiple PDF files from a single canvas, and one really doesn't want to work with multiple canvases: Carefully tuned Tool Wheel customizations are per canvas, and copy and paste between canvases doesn't respect layer identities.
 However, Concepts can export an entire canvas as a single SVG file.

 While not all Concepts constructs can be represented as SVG line art, I'm happy to confine myself to the constructs that can.
-Anyone who has delved into the PDF format knows that it consists of many geological layers of unwieldy specifications,  with no way to validate a correct file (if one must, it is most rewarding to code in the geologically earliest layers).
+Anyone who has delved into the PDF format knows that it consists of many geological layers of arcane specifications,  with no way to validate a correct file (if one must, it is most rewarding to code in the geologically earliest layers).
 The SVG format is by comparison a thing of beauty, easily manipulated.
 There are open source command line programs such as `svg2pdf` that take care of clipping all art that won't show in the output page.
 So splitting an SVG file into multiple PDF pages is trivial: All one has to do is rewrite the header attributes defining the output page, and convert to PDF.
 Lather, rinse, repeat.
 This is what `concepts-artboards` does.
 Most of the work is parsing the artboard definitions, and deciding the file names and page order.
 It's a short script.

 If various of us start to use Concepts to output multiple PDF pages, they'll likely incorporate a feature that supports this.
 They're very responsive to feedback.
 My concern over how Concepts might implement this is cultural: In an alternate universe I'd be a language designer, and I measure all software by how it fares as a programming language design.
 I respect the idea of a "first class citizen" in a programming language.
-In a drawing program, only the drawings themselves are first class citizens; preference handling is clumsy because preferences aren't represented by drawings. `concepts-artboards` represents preferences by drawings, so anything is possible.
+In a drawing program, typically only the drawings themselves are first class citizens; preference handling is clumsy because preferences aren't represented by drawings. `concepts-artboards` represents preferences by drawings, so anything is possible.

 An exception that comes to mind is desktop Adobe Illustrator's ability to convert rectangles to artboards.
 That was the inspiration for my approach here.